 - The majority of the building is wheelchair accessible with wide doors for access

-- We liaise with EMAS (Ethnic Minority Achievement Service) who assist us in support our families with English as an additional language.
+- We liaise with EMTAS (Ethnic Minority Traveller Achievement Service) who assist us in support our families with English as an additional language.

 HOW ARE PARENTS INVOLVED IN OUR SCHOOL?
 HOW CAN I GET INVOLVED?

 - Attendance at Parent's Evening

 - Through attending meetings with external agencies when requested